NCMlab/NCMLabOnlineTools/Papers/OpenSourceCognitiveBehavioralAssessments/ConversationLog.md

 > In the same folder new files are being written to, create a log file of this conversation.
 Document all of the prompts that I am submitting.
 Start the document with the version of Claude being using.
 The goal is to be completely transparent about this conversation so it can be inspected and poissibly replicated.
 For every future prompt that I make ensure that this log file is updated.

 **Actions taken:** Created this file, `ConversationLog.md`, backfilling all prior prompts in this conversation verbatim.
 Will append a new entry for every subsequent user prompt in this conversation.

+---

+## Prompt 9 — 2026-06-30

+> Of all of these tools is there any information about setting up batteries of tasks.
+Instead of administering one task at a time, a battery is a prespecified lists of tasks that get performed by participants.
+This can also be considered experimental management.

+**Actions taken:** Researched battery/experimental management capabilities for all 21 platforms across the three categories.
+Created `E_BatteryManagement.csv` with 7 columns: Name, Supports Battery Composition, How Batteries Are Defined, Task Ordering & Randomization, Multi-Session / Longitudinal Support, Participant Tracking & Management, Notes / Source.
+Key findings: MindLogger and Tatool have the most complete purpose-built battery/study management; jsPsych's timeline architecture makes battery composition the native design pattern; Experiment Factory was purpose-built for containerized multi-task battery deployment; Psychtoolbox-3, PsyBuilder, ICAR, IAT repos, and Niv Lab Demos have no battery management.
+Validated CSV structure (22 data rows, 7 columns, no malformed rows).